diego-roque-gomez/Biosync/README.md

 ## System architecture and responsibilities

-The project was developed jointly with the following responsibilities:
+The project was developed collaboratively with clearly defined responsibilities:

 - **PCB design:**
   Diego Roque Gómez

 - **Assembly (housing and PCB):**
   Manuel García Frohlich (included with permission)

   Luis Ángel Espinosa Contreras (included with permission)